 In 2017 I spent eight weeks living in Skopje (solo), as I volunteered as a NICU nurse at the Skopje Children’s Hospital with Project Hope.
 It was a terrifying, yet thrilling adventure.
 At the time of departure, I was still relatively new to travel, especially traveling solo.
 So when I tried to research Skopje or North Macedonia in general, my anxiety was intensified when I found that there wasn’t a ton of information available online.
 The only travel book (at the time) that I found was outdated and most places that were suggested in the book had been closed down.
 So I went in blind.
 And it turns out that “living” in Skopje was one of the best life experiences I’ve had.
 So here’s why you should visit Skopje, and what to expect from this incredible capital city.

 Everything to Know When You Visit Skopje

 North Macedonia utilizes the Denar which is currently equal to 0.018 US dollars.
 This means that North Macedonia is an incredibly cheap and affordable city!
 At the time of writing, there are a few amounts of places that don’t accept credit cards so make sure to always have cash handy.
 In these instances, there are ATMs scattered through the city making it convenient if you run out.
 However, please note that a majority of these ATMs will charge a fee each time you pull money out.

 North Macedonia is located in Eastern Europe surrounded by Greece, Albania, Bulgaria, Serbia, and Kosovo.
 Skopje is landlocked in the Northern part of the country.
 Here you’ll find that the weather is typical of Eastern Europe… snowy during the winter, hot and humid during the summer.
-Rainy season typically lasts from May until June.
+The rainy season typically lasts from May until June.
 It’s at this time that you can expect quick and intense thunderstorms throughout the country.
 (Note that North Macedonia’s seasons match up with the United States).